How Much Does a House Survey Cost?

 How Much Does a House Survey Cost in 2020?

+A property survey is an important cost of buying a house.
 Your survey cost will vary depending on the type of survey, the size and value of the house and its location, too.
 We collected a sample of fees from RICS Surveyors across the UK to put together a selection of typical costs.
 The table below should be used as a guide for average valuation and survey costs according to property value.
 The true costs may fluctuate depending on area and the size of the property.
 Always request an upfront quote for your property survey.

 |Property Value||Valuation Report||Condition Report||Homebuyer Report||Building Survey|